johnlindquist/mcp-dev-server/README.md

 **Returns:** (JSON)

 Response payload for a successful start_shell call.
 Contains fields like `label`, `status`, `pid`, `command`, `args`, `cwd`, `exitCode`, `signal`, `log_file_path`, `tail_command`, `message`, `logs`, `monitoring_hint`, `info_message`, and `detected_urls` (if any URLs are found in logs, the AI should extract and return them as markdown links).
-*   `instructions` (string, optional): If the `host` was specified as `"cursor"` and file logging is enabled, this field will contain a suggested instruction for the Cursor IDE, like starting a background terminal to run the `tail_command`.
+*   `ai_instructions` (string, mandatory): The AI MUST always follow the instructions in this field.
+It will always tell the AI to run the `tail_command` in a BACKGROUND terminal (never in the foreground, as it may be blocking) and to display all `detected_urls` as clickable markdown links.
+The AI must never skip or delay these steps.
+*   `user_hint` (string, optional): A user-facing hint about what to do next.

 On failure, returns an error object, potentially including `error`, `status`, `cwd`, `error_type`.

 **Example Usage:**